atg18/romcom-mood/README.md

 ---
 Then it shows you one movie at a time with:
 Poster
-Title, Year
+Title, Year,
-Director & Cast
+Director, Cast &
 Summary

 ---